 I now add curry powder to breakfast dishes like our regular vegetable scramble, to meats and soups, and to roasted vegetables.
 I also like to make traditional curry dishes, though these are definitely not my strength (anyone want to come teach me?).

-Even if you don’t think you like curry, give it a try and start by adding it in small amounts to simple recipes like meats, roasted vegetables, or soups and work up from there.
+If you don’t think you like curry, it just might be that you didn’t have the right blend for your tastes.
+Give making your own curry powder a try.
+Start by adding it in small amounts to simple recipes like meats, roasted vegetables, or soups and work up from there.

 Homemade Curry Powder Recipe